tjmcodes/Project-3-MERN-Backend/README.md

 </div>

-After ideas were being noted, I found myself not fully understanding what the user experience would be, so I started to work on this using Figma.
-I was able to propose what the user experience could be in order to start thinking about how we would implement the code.
+After ideas were being noted, I found myself not fully understanding what the user experience would be.
+I was able to propose what the user experience could be by utilising Figma as part our toolset, in order to start thinking about how we would implement the code.
 We found this a useful tool to refer to as we well as everybody pitch their ideas for enhancing the user experience.

 <div align="center">
   <a href="https://ibb.co/3B8dCPP"><img src="https://i.ibb.co/Fgf3Ddd/Project-3-figma.png" alt="Project-3-figma" border="0"></a>